-- e.
-In the EG-TOD Land Use District, up to 1.0 FAR of floor area dedicated to nonprofit uses shall not be counted for the purposes of calculating FAR of a project: provided, that: - i.
-An agreement in a form approved by the City will be executed by the applicant and recorded with the King County Recorder's Office, or its successor organization, requiring the non-profit use to remain for the life of the project.
-This agreement shall be a covenant running with the land, binding on assigns, heirs, and successors of the applicant. - f.
-In the EG-TOD Land Use District, up to 1.0 FAR of floor area dedicated to affordable commercial space as defined 20.25R.050.D.2.h. shall not be counted for the purposes of calculating FAR of a project: provided, that: - An agreement in a form approved by the City will be executed by the applicant and recorded with the King County Recorder's Office, or its successor organization, requiring the affordable commercial space to remain for the life of the project.
-This agreement shall be a covenant running with the land, binding on assigns, heirs, and successors of the applicant. - ge.
-Floor Area Earned from Special Dedications and Transfers.
+- ii.
+The bedroom mix and exterior finishes shall be comparable to the market rate units, but interior design, unit size, amenities and interior finishes may vary. - ... - c.
+In the EG-TOD Land Use District, up to 1.0 FAR of floor area dedicated to on-site grocery stores shall not be counted for the purposes of calculating FAR of a project; provided, that: - i.
+An agreement in a form approved by the City will be executed by the applicant and recorded with the King County Recorder's Office, or its successor organization, requiring the grocery store to remain for a minimum of 25 years.
+This agreement shall be a covenant running with the land, binding on assigns, heirs, and successors of the applicant. - d.
+In the EG-TOD Land Use District, up to 1.0 FAR of floor area dedicated to on-site child care services shall not be counted for the purposes of calculating FAR of a project; provided, that: - i.
+An agreement in a form approved by the City will be executed by the applicant and recorded with the King County Recorder's Office, or its successor organization, requiring the child care use to remain for the life of the project.
+This agreement shall be a covenant running with the land, binding on assigns, heirs, and successors of the applicant. - e.
+In the EG-TOD Land Use District, up to 1.0 FAR of floor area dedicated to nonprofit uses shall not be counted for the purposes of calculating FAR of a project; provided, that: - An agreement in a form approved by the City will be executed by the applicant and recorded with the King County Recorder's Office, or its successor organization, requiring the non-profit use to remain for the life of the project.
+This agreement shall be a covenant running with the land, binding on assigns, heirs, and successors of the applicant.